 Night 3 (last night in Fairbanks)

 Night 3 we had returned to Fairbanks (as our arctic circle tour had ended).
 We decided to ask some locals where a good place to see the Northern lights may be just outside the city.
 We were recommended to park at“Hot Springs Gas” which is found a few miles up the Chena Hot Springs road.
 This gas station is surrounded by hay fields and provides a decent (plowed) place to park away from most city lights.
 The University website showed high aurora activity expected this night.
 So again we set our alarms for just before midnight.
 Alarms rang, we got up, put on our layers and drove about 20 minutes outside of town.
 Once again we were able to see some pulsing light, but the clouds kept us from the full glory of the northern lights.

 I kept hearing about “the raven” from almost every (tribal) native Alaskan.
 The raven can help you in the wilderness and other times hurt you.
 One particular quote came from an older native named “Grandpa Joe.”
 He said, sometimes success isn’t about the raven or his spirit, “It’s just luck.
 And some people have more luck than others.”
 I guess this time, I was part of the “others.”

 Click here to watch a 30 min video from the 80s about changing times for Alaskan Natives including “Grandpa Joe.”

 *The photo of the northern lights on the top of my blog post was not taken by me but was taken at Wiseman camp by another photographer who did manage a clear night with aurora activity.

-Charles Driscoll is a writer/blogger, musician, entrepreneur and a human explorer.
+Charles Driscoll is a writer/blogger, musician, entrepreneur and an explorer of humanity.
 Learning to take the time to enjoy life, love, share and encourage others.
-You can follow his blog at theunsettledsettler.com and some musical musings at charliedmusic.com.
+You can follow his blog at www.theunsettledsettler.com.
+You can also find his musical musings at www.rivertidemusic.com